cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 ![USCPHYS](https://user-images.githubusercontent.com/62254347/117349003-bcf17900-ae5f-11eb-9f3b-d0ceb8e59e50.gif)
->We made this gif using our SKMC code, where the letters are subdomains assigned a slower diffusion rate.
+>I made this gif using our SKMC code, where the letters are subdomains assigned a slower diffusion rate.

 # PHYS516FINAL
-> We applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.
+> I applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.

 https://user-images.githubusercontent.com/62254347/117113593-891f3200-ad3f-11eb-8b3e-be868e8ae310.mp4
-> This video is of a non-interacting bacteria population diffusing through pores of characteristic size 3.24 &mu;m with measurement taken from [4], where we initialized the simulation with the entire population of bacteria in one cell, as to simulate the population emerging from a pipette or syringe; periodic boundary conditions are enforced at the boundaries of the domain volume.
+> This video is of a non-interacting bacteria population diffusing through pores of characteristic size 3.24 &mu;m with measurement taken from [4], where I initialized the simulation with the entire population of bacteria in one cell, as to simulate the population emerging from a pipette or syringe; periodic boundary conditions are enforced at the boundaries of the domain volume.
 The simulated time was 20s, but the video is slowed to 99s.

 ---